This article is going to focus on the issue where your folders have the generic name “Recovered Folder” after rebuilding.

-If you have a newer Mac, you can upgrade the Seagate Backup Plus drives to Thunderbolt technology or FireWire 800 with the available additional adapter.
-Have an older Mac?
-The USB 3.0 uses the same USB 2.0 ports.
+If you have an older Mac, the USB 3.0 uses the same USB 2.0 ports.
 You do get 2.0 speed unless you have a newer Mac with a USB 3.0 port.
 This drive is not Mac formatted.
 Is a bit less expensive than the ones marked for Mac use.
 Just use the Disk Utility or the handy software that comes with the drive to format for the Mac.
 If you buy through my link, the site will get credit to help us cover expenses.

 2) Install OS X (10.6, 10.7 or 10.8) and update.
 No need to update Safari etc.

 3) Install Office 2011 You will only update to 14.1.0!
 If recently purchased Office, your installer will most likely be Office 14.2.0, you’ll need to find a 14.0.0 or 14.1.0 installer or contact me to do the recovery for you.